 - Anatomy.
 A hunter’s knowledge of bear anatomy is crucial when taking down the biggest grizzlies.
 Hunters must be able to understand grizzly anatomy to know where to land their shots.
 Because of their size, grizzly bears are difficult to take down if you miss any vital points on the first couple of shots.

 - Equipment.
-Before going on a grizzly hunt, make sure that your equipment is in order.
+Before going on a grizzly hunt, make sure that your best equipment is in order.
 Bears are ferocious once engaged, and malfunctioning equipment (whether it’s firearms or bows) can be the difference between life and death.

 It’s important for any grizzly hunter to never underestimate the power of these animals.
 They’ve evolved to be one of the most effective predators in nature, and you’re hunting in their home turf!
 A poorly prepared hunt can be fatal.